-- (a) These H overlay district regulations apply to residential rental projects that are one hundred percent (100%) affordable, emergency shelters, and multi-service centers for the homeless that are located in one of the following base commercial or industrial zoning districts.
+- (a) These H overlay district regulations apply to residential rental projects and owner-occupied projects that are one hundred percent (100%) affordable and emergency shelters, multi-service centers and low-barrier navigation centers for persons experiencing homelessness that are located in one of the following base commercial or industrial zoning districts.

 - (1) C1 "Local Business "District.

 - (2) C2 "General Business" District.

-- (3) CC "Commercial Community" District.
+- (3) CN "Commercial Neighborhood" District.

-- (4) CH "Commercial Highway" District.
+- (4) MX "Mixed-Used" District.

-- (5) CN "Commercial Neighborhood" District.
+- (5) M1 "Light Industrial" District.

-- (6) PA "Professional and Administrative Office" District. - (7) M1 "Light Industrial" District. - (b) The H overlay district regulations apply to residential rental projects that are one hundred percent (100%) affordable that are located on building sites in one of the following multifamily zoning districts. - (1) R2 "Multifamily Dwellings" District. - (2) R3 "Apartment" District. - (3) R4 "Suburban Multifamily Residential" District. - (c) Residential rental projects and emergency shelters to which this section applies include the following. - (1) Projects located on building sites and/or within structures without existing residential, commercial and/or industrial uses. - (2) Projects located on building sites and/or within structures that include residential, commercial and/or industrial uses. - (3) Projects wherein residential uses replace residential, commercial and/or industrial uses in a pre-existing structure. - (d) In all cases, residential projects, multi-service centers, and emergency shelter uses shall conform to all of the regulations in this section, including the site development standards. - (e) Any commercial, and/or industrial uses shall satisfy the base district regulations.
+- (b) The H overlay district regulations apply to residential rental projects that are one hundred percent (100%) affordable that are located on building sites without an existing multifamily residential use in one of the following multifamily zoning districts.

+- (1) R2 "Multifamily Dwellings" District.

+- (2) R3 "Apartment" District.

+- (3) R4 "Suburban Multifamily Residential" District.

+- (c) Residential rental projects, emergency shelters and low-barrier navigation centers to which this section applies include the following. - (1) Projects located on building sites and/or within structures without existing residential, commercial and/or industrial uses. - (2) Projects located on building sites and/or within structures that include residential, commercial and/or industrial uses. - (3) Projects wherein residential uses replace residential, commercial and/or industrial uses in a pre-existing structure. - (d) In all cases, residential projects, emergency shelters, multi-service centers and low-barrier navigation centers shall conform to all of the regulations in this section, including the site development standards. - (e) Any commercial, and/or industrial uses shall satisfy the base district regulations.